Skip to main content

 1. Go to Account → Integrations → API access

-2. Generate a new API token
+2. Click Generate API token

-4. Copy the token immediately — Webflow only shows it once
+5. Copy the token immediately — Webflow only shows it once

 4

-Paste the API Token and connect
+2. Paste the API Token into the second field

 Framer